 * 21 face execution over stadium disaster that killed 74

-* Overall death toll of 39 in three days of violent protests
+* Overall death toll in three days of violence at 35

 * Army deployed in Mediterranean city of Port Said

-* Cairo soccer fans cheer Port Said court ruling (Updates death toll, adds statement from National Defence Council)
+* Cairo soccer fans cheer Port Said court ruling (Updates death toll, adds Muslim Brotherhood statement)

 By Yusri Mohamed and Yasmine Saleh